-Benewah Community Hospital employs 4 lab technicians and 2 Phlebotomists.
+Benewah Community Hospital employs 4 lab technologists, 1 lab assistant, and 2 phlebotomists.
 Our lab performs several areas of testing including, but not limited to, complete blood counts, blood banking, immunology, and general chemistry.
 We also perform pre-employment drug screens for employers and breath-alcohol tests for law enforcement.

-All lab work requires a written order by a doctor.
+All lab work requires a written order by a doctor or provider.
 Your results will be relayed to your physician who will then communicate the results to you in a timely manner.